History of the Tesla coil: Wardenclyffe tower

 In 1901, convinced his wireless theories were correct, Tesla with financing from banker J. P. Morgan began construction of a high-voltage wireless station, now called the Wardenclyffe Tower, at Shoreham, New York.
 Although it was built as a transatlantic radiotelegraphy station, Tesla also intended it to transmit electric power without wires as a prototype transmitter for his proposed "World Wireless System".
 Essentially an enormous Tesla coil, it consisted of a powerhouse with a 400-horsepower generator and a 187-foot (57 m) tower topped by a 68-foot (21 m) diameter metal dome capacitive electrode.
 The circuit he used was a version of the "magnifying transmitter" he built at Colorado Springs (above).
 Underneath the surface was an elaborate ground system that Tesla said was needed to "grip the earth" to create the oscillating earth currents which he believed would transmit the power.

 By 1904 his investors had pulled out and the facility was never completed; it was torn down in 1916.
 Although Tesla seems to have believed his wireless power ideas were proven, he had a history of making claims that he had not confirmed by experiment, and there seems to be no evidence that he ever transmitted significant power beyond the short-range demonstrations mentioned above.
 The few reports of long-distance power transmission by Tesla are not from reliable sources.
 For example, a widely repeated myth is that in 1899 he wirelessly lit 200 light bulbs at a distance of 26 miles.
 There is no independent confirmation of this supposed demonstration; Tesla did not mention it, and it does not appear in his laboratory notes.
 It originated in 1944 from Tesla's first biographer, John J. O'Neill, who said he pieced it together from "fragmentary material... in a number of publications".

 In the 100 years since, others such as Robert Golka have built equipment similar to Tesla's, but long-distance power transmission has not been demonstrated, and the scientific consensus is his World Wireless system would not have worked.
-Contemporary scientists point out that while Tesla's coils (with appropriate antennas) can function as radio transmitters, transmitting energy in the form of radio waves, the frequency he used, around 150 kHz, is far too low for practical long-range power transmission.
+Contemporary scientists point out that while Tesla's coils (with appropriate antennas) can function as radio transmitters, transmitting tiny amounts of energy in the form of radio waves, the frequency he used, around 150 kHz, is far too low for practical long-range power transmission.
 At these wavelengths the radio waves spread out in all directions and cannot be focused on a distant receiver.
 Tesla's world power transmission scheme remains today what it was in Tesla's time: a bold, fascinating dream.